 How Much Does Firewood Cost?

 Currently, the price of a bundle of firewood is between $5 and $10.
-However, these prices change depending on where you get it, and Farm and Feed stores are one of the cheapest places for it.
+However, these prices change depending on where you get it, and Farm and Feed stores are some of the cheapest places for it.

 The price of firewood depends on various factors:

 - Softwood or hardwood: Hardwood, due to its higher calorific value, produces significantly more thermal energy with the same volume compared to softwood.
 Consequently, hardwood is consistently priced higher than softwood.
 The moisture content of the wood also plays a crucial role.
 Dry wood with 20% humidity can generate twice as much energy as freshly cut wood with approximately 55% humidity.

 - Cleanliness: The quality of firewood is a crucial factor in determining its price.
 Ensuring that the wood is free from bugs and contaminants is essential.
 Trusting your sense of smell is another valuable indicator; if the wood emits a musty odor, it likely has mold growth.

 - Fresh or already stored: If you buy fresh logs that you have to store for two years before burning, you will of course get a lower price than for already dried “ready-to-heat” firewood.
 If you have the appropriate storage facilities, you can save up to 20% by buying logs with high residual moisture content.